akshat3144/israel-hamas-discourse-analysis/data_collector/README.md

 # Israel–Hamas War Discourse Analysis: Data Collection System

-This project implements a comprehensive data collection system for analyzing online discourse about the **Israel–Hamas war** across **Reddit**, **YouTube**, and **Telegram**.
+This project implements a comprehensive data collection system for analyzing online discourse about the **Israel–Hamas war** across **Reddit** and **YouTube**.
 The methodology is based on recent academic research examining social media narratives, sentiment patterns, and information dissemination during the conflict.

 ---